 The Company discontinues hedge accounting prospectively when the hedge no longer meets the criteria for hedge accounting.
-Any hedging adjustment previously made to a hedged financial instrument, for which the effective interest method is used, is amortised to profit or loss by adjusting the effective interest rate of the hedged item from the date on which amortisation begins over the remaining period of the hedge relationship before discontinuing.
-If the hedged item is derecognised, then the adjustment is recognised immediately in profit or loss when the item is derecognised.
+Any hedging adjustment made previously to a hedged financial instrument for which the effective interest method is used is amortised to profit or loss by adjusting the effective interest rate of the hedged item from the date on which amortisation begins over the remaining period of the hedge relationship before discontinuing.
+If the hedged item is derecognised, then the adjustment is recognised immediately in profit or loss.